5 steps to accelerate decision-making in your finance team

-A tool like Pleo Bills gives finance teams a whole new level of visibility, from the moment you receive the invoice to payment.
-Each document can be traced, approved and paid in one hub — read our full explainer on Pleo Bills here.
+A tool like Pleo Invoices gives finance teams a whole new level of visibility, from the moment you receive the invoice to payment.
+Each document can be traced, approved and paid in one hub — read our full explainer on Pleo Invoices here.

 Plug the rest of your business in

 The small business software community is absolutely thriving and delivering real innovation.

 So if you’ve run out of patience with gargantuan spreadsheets and outdated tech, look at what options are available to you.
 Chances are, you’ll find plenty.